 In Year 7, 8 and 9 students follow a scheme of work, in line with the National Curriculum and will cover content from the topics of Number; Algebra; Ratio, Proportion and Rates of Change; Geometry and Measures; and Probability.

 Key Stage 3 study club is the perfect place for students to complete homework, review topics they have found difficult in lessons and access exam practice.
-The club runs on a drop-in basis in an ICT suite, so students can attend as and when they require some extra support with their Mathematics.
-The club is supervised by a different, qualified Mathematics teacher each week.
-Therefore, it is also the perfect opportunity for students to hear explanations from other Mathematics teachers in the department instead of just from their own teacher.
+The club runs on a drop-in basis, so students can attend as and when they require some extra support with their maths or to complete their homework.
+The club is supervised by a different, qualified maths teacher each week.
+Therefore, it is also the perfect opportunity for students to hear explanations from other maths teachers in the department instead of just from their own teacher.
 This can often be helpful in understanding a topic they find difficult.
-Since the club is run in an ICT suite, students also have the option of working independently using online resources if they would prefer.

 We invite our top set students to complete the UKMT Maths Challenges each year, with many of our students achieving certificates and some moving on to the next stage of competition.